 Today, we explore the meaning of emotional wellness and its role in our well-being.

 Emotional wellness involves psychological care.
 The NationalCenter for Emotional Wellness defines it as “refers to an awareness, understanding, and acceptance of our feelings, and our ability to manage effectively through challenges and change.”
-This is a part of emotional wellness, including experiencing the range of human emotions, finding a positive outlook, and emotionally overcoming challenges.
+This is a part of being emotionally well, including experiencing a range of human emotions, finding a positive outlook, and emotionally overcoming challenges.

 To truly understand emotional wellness, we must understand what emotions are.
 The American Psychological Association defines emotion as “a complex reaction pattern, involving experiential, behavioral, and physiological elements, by which individual attempts to deal with a personally significant matter or event.”

-We cannot correctly navigate relationships if we are not emotionally healthy ourselves.
-Weak emotional health strains relationships because we cannot correctly handle the everyday ups and downs of social interactions.
+We cannot correctly navigate relationships if we are not emotionally well ourselves.
+Weak emotional health strains relationships with family and friends because we cannot correctly handle the everyday ups and downs of social interactions.

 (1) Stewart-Brown, S (December 1998) Emotional wellbeing and its relation to health.
 Physical disease may well result from emotional distress

-(4) Lee YS; Jung WM; Jang H; Kim S; Chung SY; Chae Y (February 2017) The dynamic relationship between emotional and physical states: an observational study of personal health records
+(2) Lee YS; Jung WM; Jang H; Kim S; Chung SY; Chae Y (February 2017) The dynamic relationship between emotional and physical states: an observational study of personal health records

-(5) Canadian Mental Health Association.
+(3) Canadian Mental Health Association.
 Connection Between Mental and Physical Health

-(6) Weir, K (December 2011) The exercise effect
+(4) Weir, K (December 2011) The exercise effect

-(8) Welch, A (April 2019) How Meditation Can Improve Your Mental Health
+(5) Welch, A (April 2019) How Meditation Can Improve Your Mental Health

-(9) Wong, YJ; Owen, J; Gabana, N; Brown, J; McInnis, S; Toth, P; Gilman, L (May 2016) Does gratitude writing improve the mental health of psychotherapy clients?
+(6) Wong, YJ; Owen, J; Gabana, N; Brown, J; McInnis, S; Toth, P; Gilman, L (May 2016) Does gratitude writing improve the mental health of psychotherapy clients?
 Evidence from a randomized controlled trial